Homemade Shrimp BurgerJump to Recipe

 Then I formed my burger mixture into three large balls.
 You could cook these immediately at this point or chill them for later.

-Finishing the Burgers
+Cooking the Shrimp Burgers

 The sauce for these burgers is super important.
 Don’t skimp on it.
 It’s an easy sauce to stir together but all the pieces are important (capers, lemon, etc.)